polarityio/splunk/README.md

 ### 1. Earliest Time Bounds

-Sets the earliest (inclusive) time bounds for the "Custom SPL Search" or "Index Discovery Search".
-If set, this option will override any time bounds set in the "Custom SPL Search - Splunk Search String" option.
-Leave blank to only use time bounds set via the "Custom SPL Search - Splunk Search String" option.
-This option should be set to "Users can view only".
+Sets the earliest (inclusive) time bounds for the `Custom SPL Search` and  `Index Discovery Search` search types.
+If set, this option will override any time bounds set in the `2.
+Custom SPL Search - Splunk Search String` option.
+Leave blank to only use time bounds set via the `2.
+Custom SPL Search - Splunk Search String` option.

+> This option should be set to "Users can view only".

 Defaults to `-1mon`.